SarahLehnert/Salmon_lcWGS_GPSC/Enviro_Building.md

 This section details how to build the conda environments, download key software, and access supplementary information that is required for the HPC genotyping workflow.

+**THIS IS MOSTLY A COPY OF TONY KESS' SCRIPT** Have added some addtional things that I did to keep track...

 # Using Mamba to Install Software via Bioconda
 [Mamba](https://github.com/mamba-org/mamba) is a fast and parallel implementation of the package management tool [conda](https://docs.conda.io/projects/conda/en/stable/#)
 More information on installing conda can be found [here](https://github.com/GRDI-GenARCC/tutorials-and-workshops/blob/main/Conda/conda_installation_guide.md)